eschafer/javascript-style-guide/README.md

 ## <a name="parentheses-spacing">Parentheses Spacing</a>

-When parentheses are used, there should be no white space immediately after the opening paren or immediately before the closing paren.
+When parentheses are used, there should be no white space immediately after the opening parenthesis or immediately before the closing parenthesis.

 ```javascript
 // Good